Caldwell Evolution

 Plan Your Workout – and a Backup Plan for Weather

-Whether its a run, swim, spin or walk, decide the night before.
+Whether it’s a run, swim, spin or walk, plan ahead of time.
 Add a backup plan for weather in case you wake up to pouring rain.
 With both a plan and backup in place, there is no second guessing first thing in the morning before you’ve had chance for coffee.
+Your organized workout has been anticipated.

 Lay Out Your Gear